 Zucchini is super low in calories; one cup of sliced zucchini has only 19 calories

-It’s believed to be good for your heart; Zucchini has a right amount of potassium: 295 milligrams per cup.
+It’s believed to be good for your heart; Zucchini has the right amount of potassium: 295 milligrams per cup.
 According to the American Heart Association, potassium can help control blood pressure because it lessens the harmful effects of salt on your body.

 Zucchini is also high in the antioxidant vitamin C, which may help the lining of your blood cells function better, lowering blood pressure and protecting against clogged arteries.
 One cup of sliced zucchini has 20 milligrams of vitamin C.